Flowers and Field Journaling: A Naturalist's Journey Up Sauk Mountain

 Komo Kulshan/Mount Baker viewed from Sauk Mountain Trail; Hannah Black

-Eager to explore this mountaintop haven?
-Lace up your hiking boots, pack your field journal, and join Institute staff for a full-day excursion on Sauk Mountain.
-We’ll begin beneath the towering canopy of an old-growth Douglas-fir forest at Rockport State Park, where we’ll review the basics of field journaling before carpooling to the trailhead.
+Eager to explore this mountain top haven?
+Strap on your hiking boots, tuck your field journal in your pack, and join Institute staff for a day-long excursion on Sauk Mountain.
+We’ll meet in the shadow of an old growth Douglas Fir forest at Rockport State Park where we’ll review the basics of field journaling before carpooling to the trailhead.
+From the scenic parking area we’ll venture up sloped wildflower meadows on the western face of Sauk Mountain.

-No prior field journaling experience is necessary!
-However, please note that this is a moderately strenuous hike covering 4.2 miles round trip, including a 1,000-foot elevation gain over 1.5 miles via a series of switchbacks.
-Sections of the trail run near steep slopes with occasional drop-offs, and the meadow and summit provide little to no shade.
-While our pace will be leisurely, moderate hiking fitness and comfort on uneven terrain are required.
+Please note that this is a moderately strenuous hike which includes at least 4.2 miles of walking including a section of trail that gains almost 1000 feet in 1.5 miles through a series of more than a dozen switchbacks.
+Sections of trail run proximal to steep slopes and occasional drop-offs.
+The meadow and summit aspects of this hike provide little to no shade.
+While our pace will be leisurely, moderate hiking fitness and comfort on uneven and steep terrain is required.
+Have questions?
+Don’t hesitate to reach out to Institute staff!

 Paintbrush on Sauk Mountain Trail; Hannah Black